Brightside Studios

 Then retention isn't the lever for you, and we won't pretend it is.
 The value is in reactivating dormant supporters and moving one-time givers to monthly.
 That's giving on top of whatever you already keep.

-With their own numbers.
-The Donor Value Calculator shows what's recoverable on your specific list, and the Blueprint hands you a plan a board can actually read.
+It's an operating partnership, not a big capital outlay, which fits how a board already budgets for software and agencies.
+The Donor Value Calculator shows what's recoverable on your specific list, and the Map hands you a plan a board can actually read.
 Most boards approve a system that pays for itself in recovered giving faster than they approve a one-off campaign that doesn't.

 What do you need from us?